php-debugbar/php-debugbar/docs/docs/javascript-bar.md

 to set the value of attributes.

-Using `bindAttr(attr, callback)`, you can trigger a callback every time the value of the attribute is changed. `callback` can also be a `jQuery` object and in that case it will use the `text()` function to fill the element.
+Using `bindAttr(attr, callback)`, you can trigger a callback every time the value of the attribute is changed. `callback` can also be a `HTMLElement` object and in that case it will use the `textContent` property to fill the element.

 Widgets should define a `render()` function which initializes the widget elements.